diqidoq/lars/README.md

  + What midi/audio/library file formats should be supported in general.
 What licenses do they use?
 Are they open?
  + Upsidedown view: What did others do right (*"Do not reinvent the wheel!"*)
  + Some maybe not too useful but sadly common concepts of beat programming may need to stay implemented to gain a big enough audience to build a community around a new idea.

+ > 15:21 < speak> But yeah sounds like diqidoq doesn't have any unrealistic expectations, which really is key here!
+ > 15:35 < diqidoq> speak: indeed, because "if" ..., then ..., it wouldn't be my first dev project initiation ;-) ... but as the draft/paper states clearly already on many places: it's not about reinventing the wheel nor about a new instrument road map at first place. it's a brain pool for improvement.
+Where this gonna happen depends on where is the best starting point for it.
+And something important I already have stated here and on many other places again and again: Any attempt is only worth a word if it is made for lasting long.
+A problem I have stated so many times regarding OSS projects, that I even get fluff on the mouth by thinking about it.
+This is maybe one of the most underrated aspects of such projects because it is one of the hardest goals to achieve.
+Nobody can really feel that who wasn't in that situation himself for a long enough time.
+Sustaining a big project like Ardour for example...
+Keeping it up all the time.
+And this is why I have so much respect for project leads like Paul and others.
+Because I know what it means to keep a stiff upper lip.
+ > 15:46 < typonese> amen :)
+ > 15:49 < speak> diqidoq: Well said!